-The central "older" neighbourhoods of Tirana were holistically planned to include all necessary elements: housing, schools & kindergartens, clinics, community centres, public spaces, and the underlying physical infrastructure of water, electricity, sewage, transport etc. These neighbourhoods have experienced both legal and informal densification over the past 3 decades while the services have failed to catch up to the growth.
-The newly built areas in the periphery, which until recently were separate municipalities, lag even further.
+The central "older" neighbourhoods of Tirana were holistically planned to include all necessary elements: housing, schools & kindergartens, clinics, community centres, public spaces, and the underlying physical infrastructure of water, electricity, sewage, transport etc. These neighbourhoods have experienced both legal and informal densification over the past 3 decades while the services have failed to catch up to the were separate municipalities, lag even further.
 While the municipality is aggressively trying to catch up to the existing situation, the population growth and construction continues.